Property Insurance Adjuster

 Advocate for You

-Public insurance adjuster work for the policyholder in appraising, reviewing, and negotiating the claim with the insurance company.
+Public insurance adjusters work for the policyholder in appraising, reviewing, and negotiating the claim with the insurance company.
 Outside of an Attorney or Broker of Record, public adjusters are the only type of claims adjuster that legally represents the insured party in the instance of a property insurance claim.